WHOIGit/ooicgsn-roundabout/README.rst

 ^^^^^^^^^^^^^

 To deploy a production instance of Roundabout, you need to have the following items in place:

 - A web server with ports 80 and 443 available
 - Docker and docker-compose installed on the server (`<https://docs.docker.com/compose/install/>`_)
 - Git installed on the server

+Environmental Variables
+^^^^^^^^^^^^^^^^^^^^^^^
+Roundabout relies heavily on environmental variables.
+The environmental variables include secrets like database usernames/passwords.
+These variable should NOT be kept in version control.
+The repository includes a ".envs.example" directory that you can use as a template to create your own ".envs" directory.
+Roundabout requires this ".envs" directory to be in the application root level directory.

 Local Docker Development
 ^^^^^^^^^^^^^^^^^^^^^^^^